raspberrypilearning/addons-guide/README.md

 ![](cover.png)

-Got a Raspberry Pi?
-Great: let's get started by making sure you have all the cables and accessories before plugging them all in and logging in for the first time.

-By following this tutorial you will learn:

-- What equipment you will need and how to set up your Raspberry Pi
+This resource covers the official accessories that are made for the Raspberry Pi

 ## Licence